Joins are used to augment the information contained in one table with the data contained in another table.

 Two tables can be joined when they both have at least one column sharing identical values.

 - Select at least one shared column between the two tabs.
-Columns need to have with identical names in both tabs to appear in the column selector.
+Columns need to have identical names in both tabs to appear in the column selector.
 Rename them with matching names to get them to appear.

 - Select the columns you want to bring into the current tab.